Hip Dysplasia In Dogs: What Is It & How Do We Treat It?

 - Alaskan Malamute

-Rapid weight gain and ad-lib feeding have been shown to result abnormal development of the hip joint.
+Rapid weight gain and ad-lib feeding have been shown to result in abnormal development of the hip joint.

 Feeding a diet that has too much or too little calcium or other minerals can also have a detrimental effect on the development of bones and cartilage.